 How to Get Mold Out of Clothes

 You left your favorite sweater in the hamper for too long, and now it’s getting moldy.
-Do you throw the sweater out or try to rescue it?
-Even though mold can seep deep into fabrics, your wardrobe can usually be saved if you know how to clean clothes exposed to mold spores.
+Do you throw the sweater out, or try to rescue it?
+Even though mold can seep deep into fabrics, your wardrobe can usually be saved if you know how to clean clothes that have been exposed to mold spores.

-Mold and mildew thrive and grow in a dark humid environment, like a damp closet, sweaty clothes hamper, or humid basement.
-If clothing is stored in any of these moist areas, microscopic mold spores that excel at finding ways to get into a home can start populating on those clothes.
-Mold can introduce health risks in your home, including respiratory illness and skin irritation, making it imperative to know how to remove mold from your clothes and other fabrics.
+Mold and mildew thrive and grow in dark, humid environments, like damp closets, sweaty clothes hampers, and humid basements.
+If clothing is stored in any of these moist areas, microscopic mold spores can start populating on those clothes.
+Mold can introduce health risks in your home, including respiratory illness and skin irritation, which is why it’s imperative to know how to remove mold from your clothes and other fabrics.

 Each type of fabric has its own wash instructions, so always check the label before using any chemicals or cleaning products, lest you cause additional damage to a garment.
 Washing instructions on the label should supersede the instructions listed below.

 If you can, try to tackle this chore on a sunny day, as exposure to ultraviolet (UV) rays can help kill off the mold.

 Once you discover mold on your clothing, check other garments nearby to see if they have been affected, and then gather all of the moldy items.
 If the clothes are still damp, lay out the clothing in the sun (if it’s shining) to start killing the mold.
 If this isn’t possible, bring the moldy garments into a room that’s well-ventilated to the outside and open any windows.
 Close any vents that lead to the rest of the house to prevent mold spores from spreading.